werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 User can pass arbitrary additional annotations and labels using cli options `--add-annotation annoName=annoValue` (can be specified multiple times) and `--add-label labelName=labelValue` (can be specified multiple times) for werf deploy invocation.

-For example, to set annotations and labels `commit-sha=9aeee03d607c1eed133166159fbea3bad5365c57`, `gitlab-user-email=vasya@myproject.com` to all kubernetes resources from chart use following werf deploy invocation:
+For example, to set annotations and labels `commit-sha=9aeee03d607c1eed133166159fbea3bad5365c57`, `gitlab-user-email=vasya@myproject.com` to all Kubernetes resources from chart use following werf deploy invocation:

 ```bash
 werf deploy \